 Starting the night:

-- Nowhere Special is my favorite bar on the island.
+- Nowhere Special is a fun bar to stop by.
 It’s an open-air, casual bar with live music.
 Make sure to get a marker and write something on the walls!

 Ending the night: